-The Transit Tech Lab, a program focused on identifying and testing innovative transport-based technologies, has screened several technologies that can improve network service and enhance the user experience.
+The Transit Tech Lab, a program focused on identifying and testing innovative transit-based technologies, has explored several technologies that can improve network service and strengthen user experience.

 The lab offers a quick and cost-effective way to test and review new technologies developed by innovators around the world.
 In July it has launched a new challenge to find technological solutions to be applied to transport in the fight against Covid-19 on public transport.